 Diagnostic genetic testing

-If a doctor suspects that a person may have constitutional mismatch repair deficiency, diagnostic testing may take place as follows:
+If a health care provider suspects that a person may have constitutional mismatch repair deficiency, diagnostic testing may take place as follows:

 - A blood sample is collected.